mlc-mlapis/docs/src/documentation/overview/pricing.md

 #### S3 Object storage service
 <!-- markdownlint-enable MD001 -->

-Unlike other services, it is a specific one, in a sense, that is provided by a permanently running HA service based on a cluster of containers, among which data is replicated and is guaranteed its synchronicity.
-Therefore, adding this service to the project does not create any new containers but creates a new user account accessible only to it and makes the required storage size known as a bucket.
-Deleting this service means removing that account with all its data.
+Unlike other services, S3 object storage is rather specific.
+It is provided by a permanently running HA service based on a cluster of containers among which data is replicated and is guaranteed its synchronicity.
+Therefore, adding this service to the project does not create any new containers but creates a new user account providing access specifically to the storage.
+The required storage size then appears as a bucket.
+Deleting this service removes that account as well as all of its data.

 #### Hardware resources cost and autoscaling

-All services (except S3 object storage) are [automatically scaled](/documentation/automatic-scaling/how-automatic-scaling-works.html) both [horizontally](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (by increasing or decreasing the number of containers), and [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (by adding or removing vCPUs, RAM size or disk space).
-The S3 object store service can be scaled only manually in GUI and just in the sense of its object store space (with scaling up/down by 1 GB), respecting the fact that vCPUs and RAM size are irrelevant here from the project point of view.
+All services (except S3 object storage) are [automatically scaled](/documentation/automatic-scaling/how-automatic-scaling-works.html) both [horizontally](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (by increasing or decreasing the number of containers) and [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (by adding or removing vCPUs, RAM size or disk space).
+The S3 object storage service can only be scaled manually in the GUI and solely in the sense of its object store space (with scaling up/down by 1 GB increments), respecting the fact that vCPUs and RAM size are irrelevant here from the project point of view.
 Scaling happens in a matter of seconds and is continually optimized to run using the [best possible settings](/documentation/automatic-scaling/how-automatic-scaling-works.html#performance-tunning).
 Your credit is charged hourly for each resource on each container, and the cost calculation considers the ratio of changes during that time.

 |Hardware       |Scaling|[30 days]|   [day]|  [hour]|          Multiplier|
 |:--------------|------:|--------:|-------:|-------:|-------------------:|